08 Jun EMDR Therapy vs. Traditional Trauma Counseling

 3 Emerging U.S. Hybrid Trauma Therapies

-Leading Level I trauma centers now combine both modalities:
+Leading Level I trauma centers increasingly combine modalities to match client needs and pacing:

-- EMDR-Enhanced TF-CBT: Massachusetts General Hospital’s protocol alternating processing sessions with cognitive restructuring
+- EMDR-Enhanced TF-CBT: Massachusetts General Hospital’s protocol alternates EMDR processing with cognitive restructuring to consolidate gains and reduce avoidance.

-- Somatic Psychodynamic Therapy: UCLA’s model pairing sensorimotor techniques with mentalization-based treatment
+- Somatic Psychodynamic Therapy: UCLA’s model integrates sensorimotor techniques with mentalization-based treatment to address both bodily and relational dimensions of trauma.

-- PTSD Symptom Reduction: EMDR therapy showed 58% improvement at 8 weeks vs 42% for trauma-focused CBT
+- PTSD Symptom Reduction: EMDR showed 58% improvement at 8 weeks vs. 42% for trauma-focused CBT

-- Long-Term Maintenance: Comparable results at 12-month follow-up
+- Long-Term Maintenance: Comparable outcomes at 12-month follow-up

 Choosing Your Path: Key Decision Factors

-- Do you need rapid symptom relief (EMDR) or deep narrative reconstruction (traditional)?
+- Do you need rapid symptom relief (EMDR) or deeper narrative reconstruction and relational work (traditional/psychodynamic)?

-- Can you tolerate bilateral stimulation (EMDR) or prefer verbal processing?
+- Can you comfortably engage with bilateral stimulation (EMDR), or do you prefer verbal processing as the primary mechanism?

 FAQs: EMDR and Trauma Therapy Clarified